-this Dog-Head so tall he filled the room up to its high timbers.
+this Dog-Head so splendid he filled the room up to its high timbers.

-What did she see, but Miller, shed of her disguise, become the Perfectly Hunted, a shining Vixen, a Fox Ghost, red as fire, with not one, but nine magnificent plumed tails ...
+What did she see, but Miller, shed of her miller disguise, revealed to be the perfectly hunted, a shining Vixen, a fox ghost, red as fire, with not one, but nine magnificent plumed tails,

-... this Vixen so enormous she filled the room up to its high timbers.
+this Vixen so radiant she filled the room up to its high timbers.

 Dog-Head agreed.
-"They are enthralled to the Wide World … and for that reason can be of use to us, regarding our Trouble."
+"They are enthralled to the Wide World.
+Such mundane daughters may be of use to us, regarding our trouble."

 "The Lively child," mused Vixen, "seeks pleasure.
 She will not find liveliness here to suit her."